ampaire/Tic-tac-toe/README.md

 On the main game state we have a numbered board, from 1 to 9 and a message prompting for user input.
 Player 'X' starts typing a number from 1 to 9 and pressing enter.
 Player 'O' will then be prompted for a number from 1 to 9.

 If a player inputs an invalid number, he'll receive a warning and will be prompted for input again, until a valid value is provided.
 Game goes on until a player wins or ties.
-The game displays the winner .
+The game displays the winner.

 <img src="img/2.png">